Thursday, November 21, 2024

 T-ONO: Can you tell us about the newest project that you're working on, and do you have any messages for all your fans over here and inspiration for artists looking to draw in the anime style?

 SayuriRyusuke: My newest creation is a manga coming out called Sayulily (サユリリ).
-Sayulily has a comedy touch to it, but I'm trying to incorporate different style into my drawing so that American people can read the manga.
+Sayulily has a comedy touch to it, but I'm trying to incorporate different styles into my drawing so that American people can read the manga.

 I hope you guys enjoyed my interpretation and how I really like manga.
-And as for the fans in America, I know that fans have to look for my work in Japan, translate into English, and read it, but hopefully I will be able to draw and create a manga for my American fans.
+And as for the fans in America, I know that fans have to look for my work in Japan, translate it into English, and read it, but hopefully, I will be able to draw and create a manga for my American fans.
 Hopefully that will happen in the near future.

 As for inspiration, I hope I will be able to meet Scott Pilgrim's author, Bryan Lee O'Malley, and talk with him about his comic.
 Hopefully my work will reach Mike Mignola as well because I am inspired by him.